 Free For FOA Members: NECA/FOA 301 Fiber Optic Installation Standard

-Because of its importance to users, contractors and installers of fiber optic networks, The FOA and NECA have agreed to make the NECA/FOA 301 Fiber Optic Installation Standard available free to FOA members.
+Because of its importance to users, contractors and installers of fiber optic networks, The FOA and NECA have agreed to make the NECA/FOA 301 Fiber Optic Installation Standard available free to FOA members and our associates.

 Standards usually cover components and systems and how to test them, but rarely get into installation issues.
 This standard is derived from FOA educational material put in standards form and approved by ANSI as an American National Standard.
 It's specifically written to be used in contracts to define "installation in a neat and workmanlike manner."
 Go here for instructions on how to download your free copy.